 Our cheeses are a unique reflection of both the land in our part of Vermont, as well as the farming and cheese making operations which, combined, make cheese of the highest quality.
-They are both made using traditional methods originating in the French Alps and are both considered alpine style cheeses.
+They are all made using traditional methods originating in the French Alps and are both considered alpine style cheeses.

 What is the milk to cheese yield?